-Before conducting interviews of either the Complainant or Respondent, KVCC will provide written notice to the party of the date and location of the interview including:

-the identities of the parties involved; (b) the specific section of the policy allegedly violated; (c) the conduct allegedly constituting a potential violation; and (d) the date and location of the alleged incident(s).
-KVCC will provide all parties with sufficient time to prepare to participate.
+Before conducting interviews of either the Complainant or Respondent, KVCC will provide written notice to the party of the date and location of the interview including: (a) the identities of the parties involved; (b) the specific section of the policy allegedly violated; (c) the conduct allegedly constituting a potential violation; and (d) the date and location of the prepare to participate.
 The Respondent will receive written notice at least ten (10) business days in advance of the interview in order to allow that party to prepare for meaningful participation in the interview.
 In matters where the Title IX Coordinator is pursuing an investigation without a named Complainant, the Respondent will be provided the identity of the party involved, only if known to the Title IX Coordinator.
 However, the Title IX Coordinator reserves the right to investigate matters without knowledge of an individual's identity.